MislavJaksic/EVE-Tools/README.md

 * Update Prices - select all items and click Download Prices
 * Blueprints - select one - tick calculate build/buy - see if you should buy or build a component
 * File - add character - login - set as default
-* Manufacturing list - compare all ownd blueprints to figure out which one you should build first
+* Manufacturing list - compare all owned blueprints to figure out which one you should build first
 * SVR stands for Sales Volume Ratio

+### Plan

+* Python <-> SQLite (sqlite3 lib)
+* Describe EVE SDE
+* list SDE locations, headers and description
+* explore the SDE
+* Get data from the SQLite DB
+* Blueprint cost?
+Example, Vigilant